 In the Churchill Livingston book, Chinese Dietary Therapy, with Liu Jilin as the main editor, and Gordon Peck as the subject editor, a balanced diet is defined as follows:

 Protein and fat is required by our body as sources of essential amino acids and fatty acids.
 There is no actual requirement for dietary carbohydrates.
-The body can convert the small amount of glucose required by the brain from protein and fat.
+The body can convert the small amount of glucose required by the brain from protein and fat in a process called gluconeogenesis.

 Fats, and especially cholesterol are primary components essential for healthy brain functioning, healthy nerves, fertility and reproduction, and many other important functions.